-- 1. After the Chequered Flag is displayed to the leading Rider no other Rider is permitted to enter the track from the Pit Lane. - 2.
+- After the Chequered Flag is displayed to the leading Rider no other Rider is permitted to enter the track from the Pit Lane. - 2.
 If a Rider closely precedes the leader during the final lap before the finish line the Official will show to the Riders and to the Leaders simultaneously the Chequered Flag and the Blue Flag.
 This will indicate to the Leader that he has completed the race and to the Rider closely preceding the Leader that he still has to complete the final lap. - 3.
-In the case of a photo finish between two or more Riders the decision shall be taken in favour
+In the case of a photo finish between two or more Riders the decision shall be taken in favour of the Rider whose Front Wheel leading edge crossed the finish line first.
+In the case of Ties, the Riders concerned will be ranked according to the best lap times they achieved in the race. - 4.
+Should the end of the race signal inadvertently or otherwise be displayed before the leading rider completes the scheduled number of laps, or before the scheduled race time has been completed, the race will be deemed to have finished. - If the chequered flag is given to the leader then a result will be drawn accordingly, but if the chequered flag is given to a competitor other than a leader then the result will be taken when the leader last crossed the start/finish line.

-- of the Rider whose Front Wheel leading edge crossed the finish line first.
-In the case of Ties, the Riders concerned will be ranked according to the best lap times they achieved in the race. - Should the end of the race signal inadvertently or otherwise be displayed before the leading 4. rider completes the scheduled number of laps, or before the scheduled race time has been completed, the race will be deemed to have finished. - If the chequered flag is given to the leader then a result will be drawn accordingly, but if the chequered flag is given to a competitor other than a leader then the result will be taken when the leader last crossed the start/finish line. - Should the end of the race signal be advertently delayed, the race will nevertheless be deemed to finish at the correct moment and competitors be classified accordingly. - The Clerk of the Course may require machines to be presented for post Practice or Race 5. verification.
+- Should the end of the race signal be advertently delayed, the race will nevertheless be deemed to finish at the correct moment and competitors be classified accordingly. - The Clerk of the Course may require machines to be presented for post Practice or Race 5. verification.
 Where this is required the Riders must be informed prior to the start of the Practice or Race that they must attend the "Parc Ferme".

-- When the Race has been completed as described above the Results will be based on the order in which the Riders crossed the finish line and the number of laps that they have completed. - 2 When the Race has been declared completed by the Clerk of the Course following an Interruption under Article 10.3, the result will be established according to the procedure described in Articles 10.4-10.6 for a race interrupted after the Chequered Flag. - 3.
-In either of the cases described in 1) and 2) above.
+- When the Race has been completed as described above, the Results will be based on the order in which the Riders crossed the finish line and the number of laps that they have completed. - 2.
 To be counted as a Finisher and be included in the results a Rider must have completed 75% of the actual race distance.
-He must also have crossed the finish line on the track and not in the Pit Lane within two minutes after the winner and be in contact with his machine. - 4.
-A new Lap record can only be established during a race. - Both for the Practice and for the Race, the lap time is the subtraction of the time between two 5. consecutive crossings of the finish line.
+He must also have crossed the finish line on the track and not in the Pit Lane within three minutes after the winner and be in contact with his machine. - If a race is interrupted either after two thirds distance (as described in Article 10.1.4 above) or after the chequered flag, the Results will be based on the order in which the Riders last crossed the finish line prior to the showing of the red flag.
+Only riders still racing when the red flag is displayed will be counted as finishers.
+In these circumstances any Championship points will be awarded in full. - 4.
+A new lap record can only be established during a Race. - Both for practice and a race, the lap time is the subtraction of the time between two consecutive 5. crossings of the finish line.

-SECTION 13 SAFETY
+SECTION 13 SAFFTY